 Photography & Graphics

 - Tripod & Remote – Our house doesn’t get the greatest light inside so I have to really slow down my shutter speed to make shots work, which makes it impossible to get a non-blurry shot.
 A tripod is a must.
 I actually can’t remember what it was like before it.
 I also got a remote for the camera as well, so in conjunction with the tripod, I never have to worry about blurriness.
-I still do sharpen, that’s just cause bloggers are sharp-obsessed.
+I still do sharpen, that’s just because bloggers are sharp-obsessed.
 Bonus too that now I can have my hands doing “action” shots without being in super weird Twister positions.

 - Shoot Fly Shoot – Video courses to learn how to use your DSLR as well as how to work Photoshop and Lightroom.
 I’ve taken their two introductory courses as well as the Lightroom course and they do such an amazing job of explaining it all to you in simple, down-to-earth, non-technical jargon.
 And they don’t go too fast which is really nice.
 Your videos are forever available and you can watch them as many times as you need.